A Review of the 2018 ASQ CRE Body of Knowledge

 The new CRE body of knowledge goes into effect for exams starting January 2018.

-The changes include topic that have been dropped, added, or altered.
+The changes include topics that has been dropped, added, or altered.
 There also is a new structure with 5 main groups rather than the previous seven.
 Overall, the BoK remained pretty much the same with a reorganization of the topics.

 The New CRE Body of Knowledge Organization